Do you know your most viewed article so far this year?

 SEO BOOK is actually a suite of free SEO tools.
 You only have to register for free to access multiple tools including a keyword density analyzer, a page comparison tool to find keywords, an ad group generator for AdWords, PPC keyword wrapper, and a typo generator that shows the most common typos for keywords that you enter.

 Like the name suggests, the SEO Audit Tool by Found is an excellent tool to audit and analyze and solve common SEO errors on a website.
+Like the name suggests, the SEO audit software tool by Found

 To get an instant audit report, just plug in your URL.
 This SEO tool consists of three main parts.